charosa-umn/Vibr.IO/README.md

 * Gaurav Behera

 ## Acknowledgements
-A thanks to Y. Luna Lin from Harvard for *Vibrio fischeri* modeling advice.
+Thank you to Y. Luna Lin of Harvard University for their *Vibrio fischeri* modeling advice.

 ## Contact
 For any direct questions or comments, email charosa@umn.edu.